anchpop/wise_mans_haskell/book.md

 `Maybe` takes a value of type `a`, but we don't need a value of type `a` to make a `Nothing`, so this works (although there's still not a good reason to use the type `Maybe Uninhabited` anywhere).

 A common use of GADTs is to use an uninhabited type as a "tag" for another type, which is possible because the GADTs extension allows us to use `where` to make data constructors more powerfully than we could before.
-This allows us to put more information into the type system, which results in safer functions and less bugs in our code.
+This allows us to put more information into the type system, which results in safer functions and fewer bugs in our code.
 To demonstrate, we'll write a new `List` type which will use two phantom types as tags to keep track of whether the list is `Empty` or `NonEmpty`.
 We can then use that to write a version of `head` which will only work on nonempty lists.

 ```haskell
 -- SafeHead.hs